apache/spark/CONTRIBUTING.md

 Report bugs through Github

-If you are reporting a bug, please include:
+If you are reporting a bug, you MUST provide all of the following or the bug will be closed :

+-   Version of Airflow (e.g. a release version, running your own fork, running off master -- provide a `git log` snippet)
+-   Example code to reproduce the bug (as a code snipper in markdown)
+-   Screen shots of your DAG's graph and tree views
+-   Stack trace if applicable
--   Your operating system name and version.
+-   Your operating system name and version
--   Any details about your local setup that might be helpful in troubleshooting.
--   Detailed steps to reproduce the bug.

 ### Fix Bugs